Go All Out When You Thank Your Year-End Donors

 Think from your reader’s perspective.
 What would she be interested in or what would make him take action?

 Don’t muddle your messages with too much information.
 Keep it simple and stick to one call to action or type of message.
+If you ask someone to make a donation, volunteer, and contact their legislators in the same message, they may not do any of that.

 Choose the right channels

-Most likely you’ll use more than one channel to communicate.
+Most likely, you’ll use more than one channel to communicate.
 Pay attention to the channels your donors are using and focus your efforts there.

 Email may be your primary mode of communication and there’s a reason for that.
 It’s fast, easy, relatively inexpensive, and almost everyone has an email address.
 You can quickly get a message out to a lot of people.
 Also, unlike social media, it’s something you can control.
 You don’t have to rely on a social media algorithm to hope your message ends up in your donor’s feed.

-It’s easy for your electronic messages to get lost in the shuffle.
+You can see how easy it is for your electronic messages to get lost in the shuffle.
 Your donors may just tune things out, even if you have something engaging to share.

 While you’ll likely use electronic communication pretty regularly, don’t discount direct mail.
 Your donors are more likely to see these messages.
 We get far less postal mail than electronic communication.
 Also, someone can put a piece of mail aside and look at it later.
 Don’t count on that happening with any type of electronic communication.
 You can also communicate by phone.
 This is a great way to thank your donors.